maxx1128/snappy-personal-site/_posts/2019-10-30-sonic-pi-hotel-california.md

 end
 ```

-The result is a distant, echoing effect that feels vaguely disturbing but keeps the sing's spirit.
+The result is a distant, echoing effect that feels vaguely disturbing but keeps the song's spirit.

 ## Add Samples for Variety